fephsun/fephsun.github.io/_posts/2015-09-01-neural-music.md

 </p>

 <p>
-Thanks to <a href="https://github.com/kitchWWW"> kitchWWW </a> for his clone of MIDIjs, because sometime between 2015 and 2018, MIDI support on the web got even worse.  poke
+Thanks to <a href="https://github.com/kitchWWW"> kitchWWW </a> for his clone of MIDIjs, because sometime between 2015 and 2018, MIDI support on the web got even worse.
 </p>